Geography

 Curriculum Enrichment

-Where possible, geography learning is enriched by trips and visitors that are carefully planned to ensure they link with what is happening or will happen in the classroom.
+Where possible, geography learning is enriched by a school trip or by a visitor coming into school.
+Trips and visitors are carefully planned to ensure they link with what is happening or will happen in the classroom.
 For example, we aim for children to have visited a beach before they learn about coasts in Year 3.
 High quality fieldwork is also an integral part of our curriculum offer, with visits out of school to collect data to solve enquiry questions.
 For example, in Year 6, children will visit our local windfarm to create sketch maps before finding out about locals’ opinions.

 Impact - How do we know our geography curriculum is effective?